ShiJia000/COVID-19/README.md

 # COVID-19

-Detailed description of our project and data clean part are in <b>Data_Clean.pdf.
-Please read it!!!</b>
+Detailed description of our project and data clean part are in <b>Data_Cleaning.pdf</b>.
+Please read it!!!

 ## Datasets